emprcl/emprcl.github.io/content/signls.md

 - **Alt 1**: _unused_
 - **Alt 2**: _unused_

-#### Parameter page 2
+### CC parameters

-On parameter page 2, you can configure up to **8 MIDI CC messages** which will be sent alongside the note messages.
+On the second parameter page, you can configure up to **8 MIDI CC messages** which will be sent alongside the note messages.

 **CC** (_cc_): the control change message
 - **Value Range**: 0 - 127